frankshearar/Home/NuGet-Package-Download-Plugin.md

 ## Solution
 To facilitate custom download implementations, NuGet tools will expose a new extensibility model for overriding package downloads.
 A “plugin” will provide a custom implementation for package download.
 Plugin design will borrow some design choices from the existing credential provider extensibility model.
 The high-level process will be:
 1. NuGet client tools discover available plugins.
-2. NuGet client tools launch each plugin and query plugin claims (e.g.:  “I handle package download”) per package source.
+2. NuGet client tools launch each plugin and query plugin claims (e.g.:  "I handle package download") per package source.
 3. For each package download and related action, NuGet client tools send a request to the first plugin that claims to handle the operation.
 4. Plugins will perform the requested operation and respond to NuGet client tools with success/failure details.
 5. NuGet client tools will shutdown plugins when they are no longer needed.